 That’s one of the biggest reasons Google Voice users migrate to Quo — a virtual phone provider designed to help small businesses grow.
 We offer unlimited calls and texts to US and Canadian numbers and AI tools far beyond what you get with Google Voice.

-- Get instant context with AI summaries and transcriptions: With Quo (formerly OpenPhone), you can get automatic transcriptions of every call (broken down by speaker) so you don’t need to review hour-long recordings to remember who said what.
+- Get instant context with AI summaries and transcriptions: With Quo, you can get automatic transcriptions of every call (broken down by speaker) so you don’t need to review hour-long recordings to remember who said what.
 You’ll also get a summary of each call that includes action items, which means you can quickly get context and finish after-call work faster.

 - Respond 24/7 with our AI agent, Sona: Let Quo’s AI voice agent answer calls when your team can’t.
-Sona can greet callers, take customer messages, and answer FAQs based on the information you give it.
+Sona uses natural language to greet callers, take customer messages, and answer FAQs based on the information you give it.
 Your team won’t have to worry about missing a call, and customers won’t feel tempted to try a competitor after reaching your voicemail.
+Sona can speak to callers in English, Spanish, and French.

-- Instantly organize and categorize calls: Quo can automatically label calls based on call tags (think “new lead,” “support issue,” or “billing question”) you add so you can sort and review them easily.
-This makes it easier to identify priority callbacks, like emergency calls or quote requests.
+- Instantly organize and categorize calls: Quo can automatically label calls based on call tags.
+Think “new lead,” “support issue,” or “billing question.”
+This lets you sort and review calls easily, making it easier to identify priority callbacks, like emergency calls or quote requests.
 You can also spot trends in positive or negative sentiment and look for ways to improve your customer service.

 Quo also has dozens of other features that help your team save time while building customer relationships: